The Metropolises of the Middle East, The Destroyed World, Politics, About Revolutions, Isonomia and the Origins of Philosophy

 Forlag: Scandinavian Academic Press, H. D. Tjeenk Willink & Zoon N.V., Vidarforlaget, Bokvennen, Duke University Press

 (Norge, Nederland (1945), Norge, USA)

 : Is Greece more of a cultural periphery in the Middle East than the origin of our modern democracy?
 Aristotle believed that the Phoenicians in Carthage, like the law – isonomia – had a better democracy than Athens – the so-called cradle of democracy.

 When the Nazis seized power in the Netherlands during World War II, the anti-fascist history professor Johan Huizinga (1872–1945) was among the most important enemies of the totalitarian occupying power.
 Even in 1942, Huizinga was critical of the Nazi regime.
-In July of that year, Hitler's men arrested him for three months, before the 70-year-old was finally released when he was close to death.
-Huizinga was banned from Leiden University, so he settled in the small village of De Steeg, east of Arnhem.
-There he completed the same fall a landmark writing, Spoiled world ("Destroyed World", 1945).
+In July of the same year, Hitler's men arrested him for three months, before the 70-year-old was finally released when he was close to death.
+Huizinga was expelled from Leiden University, so he settled in the small village of De Steeg,. . .

 Dear reader.
 Create / open your free reader account with your email above to read on.